 Looking for the perfect holiday shot, minus the beach background?
 Consider Marrakech, Morocco.
 Rather than lazy days next to the sea, breaks here involve rainbow-hued souks, blush-coloured alcoves and desert adventures.
 Marrakech’s palette of colours is an Instagrammer’s dream – which is why we think it’ll continue to be a popular spot for tourists in 2020.
 If you do want to feel the sand between your toes, head for Agadir’s nine-kilometre beach, or book a desert-based excursion like camel riding or quad biking.
 Plus, as Morocco is just over three hours away by plane and warm all year round, it’s perfect for a winter break.

 If you fancy rubbing shoulders with Hollywood A-listers on your next holiday, make tracks for Los Cabos, on Mexico’s Baja Peninsula.
 There are two big names in the region worth exploring.
-Cabo San Lucas pleases party-goers with its exciting nightlife scene, with a themed club or bar for almost every occasion – plus, you might get lucky and spot a celebrity or two.
+Cabo San Luca's busy nightlife scene pleases party-goers, with a themed club or bar for almost every occasion – plus, you might get lucky and spot a celebrity or two.
 Meanwhile, quieter San José del Cabo has a more authentic feel, with colonial architecture, local art, and a delicious food scene to dive into.
-And experiencing both is easy.
-Just twenty miles run between the two resorts – and the road is littered with world-class golf courses.
+Even better, experiencing both is easy.
+Just twenty miles run between the two resorts – on a road littered with world-class golf courses.

-Browse the list of destinations we have on offer around the world, and find out why you should book your summer 2019 holiday early.
+Browse the list of destinationswe have on offer around the world, and find out why you should book your summer 2021 holiday early.
 And, if you fancy going on a few short breaks next year, take a look at our list of our favourite long weekend escapes...